-Grounds are distinct areas of an AllThingsTalk Space that groups relevant IoT resources together, allowing for easier access management, delegation and separation of concerns.
+Grounds are distinct areas of the platform which group relevant IoT resources together, allowing for easier access management, delegation and separation of concerns.

 A ground allows people with common interest to build and share their IoT devices, assets and data either internally within a team, externally to a selected audience or publicly with everyone.
 This enables better collaboration between people who are building and maintaining common IoT resources.

 You can organize your IoT product and applications within multiple usage contexts, for example projects, business units, customer segments, facilities, apartments, rooms, homes, common spaces, locations and so on…

 You are granted full access to manage all resources of a ground that you own, while you have limited access to the resources of grounds that you have joined as member.

 As a user, you can add new grounds to your environment, in order to clearly distinct one usage area from another.
 In order to create new ground, all you need is a valid name (title).
 The system will then create a public but unlisted ground.